What Does Discernment Mean?

 Finding a Balance

-As you can see, our discernment process involved balancing our own will and passion with instruction from the community.
-In American society, finding that balance like that can be difficult.
-As Friends remind each other in one version of our Faith and Practice book:
+Our discernment process required that we balance our own will and passion with instruction from the community.
+In American society, finding this kind of balance (and setting aside our individual will) can be difficult.
+However, as Friends remind each other in one version of our Faith and Practice book:

 The experience of the Spirit is both individual and communal. . .
 [The] individuals teach the meeting, and the meeting molds and teaches individuals.